sieve.function

 method is run once during initialization and is typically used for heavy one-time operations, such as loading machine learning model weights into memory.
 The __predict__()

-method has the same attributes as a Sieve function, with a single entry point and exit point.
-When you make calls to a Sieve Model, it goes through the __predict__()
+method has the same attributes as a standard function, with a single entry point and exit point.

 All code is mounted by default into /src